Monday, November 27, 2023

 Over the past several years, I’ve been working with a large group of medical doctors in California who have been in the midst of a battle with the state government regarding health insurance coverage for patient treatment.
 Many prominent insurance companies, including Anthem, Blue Cross Blue Shield, and United healthcare have been lobbying for lower patient visits and placing a severe cap on reimbursement for appointment charges.
 The companies have pushed and lobbied for legislation that requires extensive paperwork for each patient visit, making it a money losing proposition for many of these physicians, and their medical practices.

-Update: Three weeks after the cartoon was created, the physician's group called me with terrific news...The Legislation was killed shortly after the editorials appeared.
+Update: Three weeks after the cartoon was created, the physician's group called me with terrific news...The legislation was killed shortly after the editorials appeared.
 Victory!

 -----------

-A piece created for regular client, Thrive.
+A piece created for regular client, Thrive in San Francisco.

 ----------